|

 45. An image of thousands of Kor-youth displayed on the wall

 monitors.
-"We can't undo this," he said in eulogy for them.
+"We can't undo this," Daniel answered, "they're

-being 'newer old,' it did have a fresh appeal.
-"I bet they don't have a
+being 'newer old,' it did have a fresh appeal each time.
+"I bet they

 population problem," Ireana said to herself.
 Kor's super boys

-looked like fashion models with real wear and tear.
-It
+looked like rugged military fashion models with genuine wear and

 46. "So, the question is," Daniel said, as key Kor icons